Next autumn, the people of Scotland will vote on whether the nation should become an independent country.

 Past incarnations of the referendum question have proved far more wordy.

-MSPs will be asked to approve the terms of the vote in the SNP government's Scottish Independence Referendum Bill, currently making its way through parliament.
+MSPs have approved the terms of the vote in the SNP government's Scottish Independence Referendum Bill.

-This followed the signing of what became known as the Edinburgh Agreement, signed between Mr Salmond and UK Prime Minister David Cameron - a measure to ensure the referendum could be "made in Scotland" and held on a fully legal basis.
+This followed the signing of what became known as the Edinburgh Agreement, by Mr Salmond and UK Prime Minister David Cameron - a measure to ensure the referendum could be "made in Scotland" and held on a fully legal basis.

-The Scottish government says the bill would make sure that:
+The Scottish government says the bill will make sure that:

 - The referendum itself is preceded by a 16-week formal campaign period, during which limits will apply to the amount of money registered campaigners can spend, to ensure a level playing field for both sides of the debate.